oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 It is not possible to configure Exchange Online to directly send email via GovLink.
 Exchange Online must resolve to a public facing IP address, which is not possible across the GovLink network.
 In this instance a Mail Relay would be required with a public facing interface and a second interface that is able to connect to GovLink.

-DTA is currently working with Microsoft and the Department of Finance to simplify an agency's ability to achieve this, however at the time of writing there is no native solution to allow a direct interface between the Office365/Exchange Online environment and GovLink.
+DTA is currently working with Microsoft and the Department of Finance to simplify an organisation's ability to achieve this, however at the time of writing there is no native solution to allow a direct interface between the Office365/Exchange Online environment and GovLink.

 The following image shows the high-level mail flow for agencies implementing without on-premises infrastructure.